Are you considering buying a smart home? This article will share the types of technology you can hope to...

 5. Dorchester on Thames, Oxfordshire

-Dorchester on Thames is a small village of around 1,000 inhabitants some 8 miles (13 km) southeast of the county town of Oxford.
+In addition to the small towns in England, many desirable villages enjoy convenient connectivity to larger hubs.
+One such village is Dorchester on Thames, a small village of around 1,000 inhabitants.
+Dorchester is located around 8 miles (13 km) southeast of the county town of Oxford.

-Situated at the confluence of the River Thames and the River Thame, the town is one of the oldest communities in the area, with Dorchester Abbey one of its most notable landmarks.
+Situated at the confluence of the River Thames and the River Thame, the town is one of the oldest communities in the area.
+Dorchester Abbey is one of its most notable landmarks.

-The village was a historic focus for travellers between Oxford and London, maintaining that role today for those working nearby in the university town or commuting to the capital.
+The village was a historic focus for travellers between Oxford and London.
+Maintaining that role today, it is popular for those working nearby in the university town or commuting to the capital.

 Key facts about Dorchester on Thames

-- Dorchester St Birinus Church of England Primary School and St Laurence Church of England (A) School, in nearby Wallingford, were both rated “good” by Ofsted.
+- Dorchester St Birinus Church of England Primary School and St Laurence Church of England (A) School, in nearby Wallingford, are both well-regarded;

-- There are many secondary schools in and around the City of Oxford, with several of the independent, fee-paying schools returning well above average performance results – d’Overbroeck’s, Oxford Sixth Form College, St Edward’s School, and Our Lady’s Abingdon, to name but a few;
+- There are many secondary schools in and around the City of Oxford.
+Several of the independent, fee-paying schools in the area return well above average performance results.
+Notable examples are d’Overbroeck’s, Oxford Sixth Form College, St Edward’s School, and Our Lady’s Abingdon, to name but a few;

-- The fastest route by bus and train goes via Reading mainline railway station to London Paddington (one hour and 36 minutes).
+- The fastest route by bus and train goes via Reading mainline railway station to London Paddington.
+Journey time one hour and 36 minutes.

 Why live in Dorchester on Thames?

-It’s a rural setting, with local community spirit, located in the heart of England, with easy access to both the university city of Oxford and London, boasting excellent schools in the immediate neighbourhood.
+It’s a rural setting, with local community spirit, located in the heart of England.
+Dorchester has easy access to the university city of Oxford and London and boasts excellent schools in the immediate neighbourhood.

 6. Arundel, West Sussex